chapati/beam-wiki/Secure-bulletin-board-system-(SBBS).md

 When wallet wants to create new address (from cli, ui ) or load already created addresses from database `AddOwnAddress()` is called.
 This method calls `IWalletDB::calcKey()` with key type Bbs to generate private key for BBS, the public key is created using proto::Sk2Pk().
 Index, used for generation private key is stored in _wallet.db_.
 Then wallet choose channel.
 If client has not subscribed to chosen channel, the
 `BbsSubscribe` message is posted to node via `m_NodeNetwork`.
 If wallet wants to send a message via Bbs it calls overridden method Send().
 In this method given message is encrypted using `proto::BbsEncrypt()` and send it to `m_NodeNetwork`.
-Every 1 minute the timestamps are saved to database.
+If wallet received bbs message it updates timestamp for the channel and store them to database.

 #### Usage of BBS to exchange message